Linaro/website/_services/bootloaders.md

 * Worked with customers to implement challenging product secure boot requirements
 * Example: Delivered complete trusted boot architecture using U-Boot and Linux on customer selected boards

-**Developer Services is a direct contributor to the Arm Trusted Firmware, UEFI and U-Boot projects**
+**Linaro Developer Services is a direct contributor to the Arm Trusted Firmware, UEFI and U-Boot projects**

-Developer Services is able to confidently design and deliver secure boot solutions.
-Let us help you get your board booting faster.
+Linaro Developer Services is able to confidently design and deliver secure boot solutions.
+[Let us help you](https://www.linaro.org/contact/) get your board booting faster.